Trying to find out the top 11 software testing trends in 2021?

 Check out our detailed tutorial on Big Data Testing for QA Leaders

 5. Internet of Things (IoT) Test Automation

-The Internet of Things (IoT) devices is digitally connected devices that connect wirelessly to a network and streamline the flow of data over the network.
+The Internet of Things (IoT) devices are digitally connected devices that connect wirelessly to a network and streamline the flow of data over the network.

 According to the Gartner forecast, the installed base of active IoT connected devices reach 21.5 billion units by 2025.
 This shows the growing capabilities of the Internet of Things.

 As per the World Quality Report 2019-20 from Capgemini/Sogeti, 34% of respondents said that their products have Internet of Things functionality but their team still doesn’t have a testing approach.